Whether you’re pregnant, are thinking about having a baby, or already have children, we will help you find the right care, support, and resources.

 Doulas are non-medical birth workers who provide educational, advocacy, and emotional support to birthing people and their families throughout the entire term of the pregnancy and postpartum period.
 Research has shown that utilizing a doula is extremely beneficial for the birthing parent and the baby and can improve birthing outcomes for women of color.

 To learn more about doula services as a Medi-Cal benefit, click here.
+For beneficiaries who are on a Medi-Cal managed care plan please contact your health plan directly for assistance locating a doula.

 You are your own best advocate.
 Babies are unpredictable and knowing your rights can help you better prepare so that you can advocate for yourself and your baby.
 If you are unable to work with a doula who can advocate on your behalf, view Healthline’s article on How to Advocate for Yourself and Your Baby During Delivery.